nitisha121/doodle_ai/README.md

 ## How does Style Transfer Work?

 The NST algorithm:
-- Image is inputted into CNN
+- Images are inputted into CNN
-- Activation values are sampled in a late layer of the model and stored in a Gram Matrix
+- Intermediate layers of the model is used to get the content and style representations of the image.
 - The Style image cost and the Content image cost are calculated to sum to total cost
 - The total cost of each generated image G is calculated and minimized at each iteration
 - The generated image G is optimized until max number of iterations specified is reached